"Mmm, who loves the smell of freshly baked prints?" *

 Also expect to see an improvement in the strength, stiffness and stability of the annealed object, along with improvements in temperature stability.

 How to Anneal Nylon 12

 Nylon 12 is stronger and less brittle than either PLA or ABS.
-It’s melting temperature is lower than ABS and is comparable with PLA.
-Like PLA, it has a low glass transition temperature which makes it easier to anneal.
-In addition, annealing can significantly increase its heat deflection temperature.
+Its melting temperature is higher than ABS.
+Annealing can significantly increase its heat deflection temperature.
 When you combine this with its high strength, annealed Nylon 12 makes a great choice for applications where heat and durability are issues.